justasdaugintis/Get-Weather-App/readme.txt

-This app displays weather conditions for a selected city, anywhere around the world.
+This web app displays weather conditions for a selected city, anywhere around the world.

-This is an app is powered by the OpenWeatherMap API.
+Powered by the OpenWeatherMap API.

 Created by Justas Daugintis.